You are here

 - Divide the class into groups of three or four.

-- Distribute copies of the Heath Robinson design(s) and get students to try and guess what the machines are for and give a brief idea of how they might work.
+- Display or distribute the Heath Robinson designs and get students to try and guess what the machines are for and give a brief idea of how they might work.

-- It might be a nice idea to tell students at this point who Heath Robinson was, and to tell them why he dreamed up these crazy devices, as outlined in my introduction.
-There is a short biography on the BBC history website: http://www.bbc.co.uk/history/historic_figures/robinson_william_heath.shtml
+- It might be a nice idea to tell students at this point who Heath Robinson was, and to tell them why he dreamed up these crazy devices.
+There is a short biography on the BBC History website:

-- Introduce the main task - communicating only in English with one another, each group has forty minutes or so to design their own ‘Heath Robinson' machine.
-Explain that the machine doesn't need to have any practical use - in fact, the more absurd the better.
+- Communicating only in English with one another, each group has forty minutes or so to design their own 'Heath Robinson' machine.
+Explain that the machine doesn't need to have any practical use – in fact, the more absurd the better.